-Yield: Makes 2 to 3 quarts soup, depending on what you add!
+Yield: 2 to 3 quarts soup, depending on what you add!

 After you've carved off the great majority of meat from a crispy, juicy roasted chicken, you can still make a delicious meal from what's left.
 Start with my basic soup recipe then add your favorite seasonings and ingredients.

-Peel and chop the onion, saving the skin for the stock.
-Chop the celery and carrots and save any trim for the stock.
-Place the chicken carcass in a large soup pot and add the water or broth.
-Add any trim from the onions, celery and carrots.
-Bring the pot to a simmer, skimming any foam that rises to the surface and cook for 1 hour.
+Peel and chop onion, saving the skin for the stock.
+Chop celery and carrots and save any trim for the stock.
+Place chicken carcass in a large soup pot and add chicken broth.
+Add any trim from onions, celery and carrots.
+Bring pot to a simmer, skimming any foam that rises to the surface and cook for 1 hour over low heat.

-Strain the stock, pressing hard on the meat and vegetables to squeeze out the juices.
+Strain stock, pressing hard on the meat and vegetables to squeeze out juices.
 Pick off any extra chicken meat and reserve it.
-Discard the bones and vegetable trim.
-Season the stock with salt and pepper.
+Discard bones and vegetable trim.
+Season stock with salt and pepper.

-Place the empty pot back on the stove and heat the oil.
-Sauté the onions, celery and carrots until tender.
-Pour in the stock and add any cooked chicken meat.
+Return the empty pot to the stove and heat oil over medium heat.
+Sauté onions, celery and carrots until tender.
+Pour in stock and add reserved cooked chicken meat.
 At this point you may finish your soup in a variety of ways.
 This is the part where you open your pantry or refrigerator and say "hmmm."

-- Simmer pasta, rice or other grains in the flavorful soup until tender
+- Simmer pasta, rice or other grains in the soup until tender

 - Add garlic, fresh herbs or spices for a vibrant touch

-- Add ginger, red curry and coconut milk for an Asian flavor
+- Add ginger, red curry and coconut milk for Asian flavor

 Recipe by, PCC Chef